-HER: Well, sex is the thing that brings you together in the first place, but because the relationships are built on a foundation of shared openess and vulnerability, the subjects of sex and attraction are not off limits the way they usually are.
-And, in meeting these people, you are already letting them in on a secret you keep from everyone else in your life: that you sleep with people outside your relationship.
-You start out in a place of honesty and trust that other couples might not get to in decades of vanilla friendship.
-So, when you have sex, it’s like a natural extension of that already intimate social connection.
+HER: Well, the potential for sex is the thing that brings swingers together in the first place, but because the relationships are built on a foundation of shared openess and vulnerability, intimate subjects are not off limits the way they usually are.
+In meeting these people, you are already letting them in on a secret you keep from everyone else in your life: that you sleep with people outside your relationship.
+You start out in a place of honesty and trust that other couples might not get to in decades of friendship.
+So, when swingers have sex, it’s like a natural extension of an already intimate social connection.

 HIM: I suppose that’s true.
 If you were to put an activity tracker on a swinger, you’d find that they spend way more of their lifestyle time socializing than having sex.
 To put it another way, I guess you’d say that sex is not the primary purpose of these relationships, but almost a byproduct.
 In a traditional connection between two couples (think about your parents and their best friends, for example) very strict boundaries govern the inevitability of attraction.
 Everyone knows that if you put four reasonably attractive 30 or 40-somethings together around a card table, or at a bowling alley, sparks are bound to fly.
 However, adultery has always been considered such a disaster that not only must desire be suppressed, but the very subject of sex must be avoided at all costs, except in a jokey or judgmental way.
 But let’s face it, adultery has always been about two very separate things: a sexual act, and then a whole constellation of negative consequences around that act.
 Swingers are people who have found a way to say ‘yes’ to the good parts of extra-marital attraction and ‘no’ to the bad.